"Love this": D'banj returns home, cooks sumptuous meals with beautiful wife

 "#WCE good to be back Home with my Healer 😍.
 Who’s your healer?"

-Recall that media host Toke Makinwa said that D'Banj pledged N10 million at her book launch a few years back, and he sent it to her before 8 am the next day.
+Recall that media host Toke Makinwa had praised D'Banj's generosity.
+She revealed that he pledged N10 million at her book launch a few years back, and he sent it to her before 8 am the next day.

 Read some comments below: